 The second method is solutional mining.
 The salt is mined in the form of brine and the water then evaporated.
 Sometimes natural brine springs are used, but mostly fresh water is pumped into salt bearing layers and pumped back to the surface after it is saturated with salt.
-The brine has the maximum amount of dissolved salt which is possible, 26.4% salt by weight at a temperature of 15°C. To clean the salt it is always important to solute it in water and filter it, which removes the unsoluble solids like clay.
-The treatment with chemicals follows, which precipitate most impurities.
+The brine has the maximum amount of dissolved salt which is possible, 26.4% salt by weight at a temperature of 15 °C. To clean the salt it is always important to dissolve it in water and filter it, which removes the insoluble solids like clay.
+The treatment with chemicals follows, which react with and precipitate most impurities.
 By evaporation in multiple stages, the different kinds of salts, like sodium, magnesium and calcium salts, are separated, a process called refining.
 And finally, if the salt is used for food an anticaking agent may be added.

 Salt mines are of impressive size, and as salt is hygroscopic, they are extremely dry too.
 This is a big difference to other mines.
 The air is very pure and full of salt, and many people think this air has healing powers.
 There are abandoned mines which are now used for halotherapy, especially in eastern Europe.

 Some countries use abandoned mines for the storage of various goods.
 Because of the size, the chambers are easily accessible by trucks, so it is possible to store a lot of things, like documents, valuables, art, and food.
+During World War II salt mines were used to store art, because the dry air was important for their protection.
 Some are used to dump dangerous chemicals or (unfortunately) radioactive waste.
 Some mines are used for underground bicycle races.